Homefront (video game): Development

 Homefront's gameplay has been completely reworked from its origins in Frontlines: Fuel of War, focusing on a more cinematic, character-driven experience.
 David Votypka, the design director of Homefront, said that the gameplay would be based around guerrilla-style tactics and would be inspired by Half-Life 2.
 The same interview asserted the surroundings were designed to establish a connection with the user by using real companies and brands.
 The executive producer of the PC version of Homefront, Frank Delise, stated before release that the PC version of the game would feature exclusive content and dedicated servers.
 Additional exclusive features include clan support, DirectX 11 graphics, and first person vehicle cockpits.

-The antagonists in Homefront were originally intended to be communist Chinese, but were later replaced by a unified Korea for two reasons: the risk of a possible backlash by the Chinese Ministry of Culture and the reality of economic interdependence between America and China that made the Chinese "not that scary," according to Tae Kim, a former CIA field agent and consultant on the game's backstory.
+The antagonists in Homefront were originally intended to be the People's Republic of China, but were later replaced by a unified Korea for two reasons: the risk of a possible backlash by the Chinese Ministry of Culture and the reality of economic interdependence between America and China that made the Chinese "not that scary," according to Tae Kim, a former CIA field agent and consultant on the game's backstory.
 Kim said, "We went to a very rigorous, academic research process to make sure to not only look at North Korea's current state but to look at historical examples how things could parallel and turn events.
 History repeats itself.
 From today to the day the invasion starts in the game, if you combine everything, the odds are very very slim this becomes true.
 But when you look at the storyline step by step, every step is a coin flip but a plausible step.
 So once you get there, it's plausible.
 And from there the next step is plausible as well.
 Even though the whole thing is fictional, it comes with plausible baby steps."
 While the story was billed as being written by John Milius, Gamasutra reported "most former employees credit Kaos writer C.J.
 Kershner with Homefront's script", claiming that Milius wrote not a single word however consulted with Kaos in the writing and direction of the story.

 Release

-Homefront was released on March 15, 2011 in North America, March 17, 2011 in Australia, March 18, 2011 in Europe, and April 14, 2011 in Japan.
+Homefront was released on March 15, 2011, in North America, March 17, 2011, in Australia, March 18, 2011, in Europe, and April 14, 2011, in Japan.
 The game has been released on Steam, as well as the OnLive gaming service.

 Novel

 THQ announced a tie-in novel, Homefront: The Voice of Freedom, written by John Milius and Raymond Benson, which follows a group of reporters making their way across America to explore the early days of the occupation.
 The book involves characters from the game and sets the stage for its story.
-The book was released ahead of the game on January 25, 2011 as part of a "vast transmedia strategy" for Homefront.
+The book was released ahead of the game on January 25, 2011, as part of a "vast transmedia strategy" for Homefront.